What is the HMRC Extra Support Service?

-HMRC offer an ‘Extra Support service’.
-A small team of specially trained telephone advisers can spend more time with vulnerable individuals and so offer a more personalised service.
+HMRC’s extra support service is a small team of specially trained telephone advisers who can spend more time with vulnerable individuals and so offer a more personalised service.
 The team do not follow scripts rigidly.
 They also join things up with other parts of HMRC, so that you do not have to.

-If you can’t understand what you are being told by HMRC or are struggling to deal with some paperwork or resolve an issue with them, HMRC have a team that is specially trained to deal with vulnerable taxpayers and may be able to help.
+If you can’t understand what you are being told by HMRC or are struggling to deal with some paperwork or resolve an issue with them, the extra support service may be able to assist.

-Whether this is because of difficulties speaking English, bereavement, a mental health issue, a learning disability, illness, or because an issue has got out of hand and you just don’t know where to turn – HMRC are there to help!
+This may be because of difficulties speaking English, bereavement, a mental health issue, a learning disability, illness, or because an issue has got out of hand and you just don’t know where to turn.

 The extra support team work on a holistic basis, considering all your affairs and have the ability to join things up with other parts of HMRC so you don’t have to.
 This means that solving a problem in one area should not leave another issue festering in the background.